-The service seeks to provide increased access and treatment to appropriate and timely mental health services for armed forces personnel approaching discharge and veterans with mental health difficulties.
+The service is available across England and will provide increased access and treatment to appropriate and timely mental health services for armed forces personnel approaching discharge and veterans with mental health difficulties.
 There are three elements to the service:

-- 1. Transition: service for those in transition, leaving the armed forces The service will work with the Ministry of Defence (MOD) to offer mental health support for armed forces personnel approaching discharge. - 2.
-Intervention: service for veterans with complex presentation Service personnel approaching discharge will have an assessment within two weeks of a receipt of referral.
-If their needs are identified as more complex, they will be offered an appointment at the TIL veterans' mental health service, where they will be treated by a clinician with an expert understanding of armed forces life and culture.
+1. Transition: service for those in transition, leaving the armed forces.
+The service will work with the Ministry of Defence (MOD) to offer mental health support for armed forces personnel approaching discharge.
+2. Intervention: service for veterans with complex presentation Service personnel approaching discharge and veterans will have an assessment within two weeks of a receipt of referral.
+If their needs are identified as more complex, they will be offered an appointment two weeks thereafter at the TIL veterans' mental health service.
+This will be with a clinician who has an expert understanding of armed forces life and culture.
 They may also be supported by a care coordinator who will liaise with other services and organisations to ensure a coordinated approach to their care.